ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 (You may need to choose a different port (other than 8081), so remember to change this in both the ssh and browser
 ```

-Note the instructions on how to access the rstudio server now from your own machine: these need to be run on the machine you're working on.
-Then once you visit the url on your local browser (http://localhost:8081) you will be presented with a login screen.
+Note the instructions on how to access the rstudio server now from your own machine: these need to be run on the machine you're working on (rather than on the login / compute node). *The port and password will change each time you run the `rstudio` command.* When you visit the url on your local browser (http://localhost:8081) you will be presented with a login screen.
 Use your ilifu username and the password provided:

 <img src="/_media/rstudio_login.png" alt="rsudio login page" width=800 />